VictorXXXXX/VictorXXXXX/README.md

 ## 👋 Hi there

 I am __Victor__.
-I recently graduated from __New York University__, with a master's degree in __financial engineering__.
+I graduated from __New York University__, with a master's degree in __financial engineering__.
-In the final year of my undergraduate study, I just found that I have great interest in __quantitative finance__.
+In the final year of my undergraduate study, I just found that I am fascinated by __quantitative finance__.
 As all the wildest dreams in Wall Street, I decided to seek a career in this amazing field.
 And that's what brings me to __New York__.